sphinx-software/station/README.md

 ```

 Any class (or entity) can be a subscriber if they implement the `Subscriber` interface.
-`Broadcast` now can send messages to that subscriber through their channel.
+`Broadcast` now can send messages to that subscriber through its channel.

 ```ts
 // ... somewhere in your server-side code